top of page

 - Drink plenty of water daily and make sure you are getting electrolytes as well.
 Overhydrating with plain water can flush out electrolytes and dehydrate you.
 Sodium, Magnesium and Potassium are the main electrolytes.
 Sea Salt or Himalayan Salt are what I use for sodium intake.
 These salts not only provide you with sodium but many other minerals as well.

 - Eat a well-balanced diet.
 Eat healthy whole foods as much and often as possible.
-Some great examples are; beef, chicken, turkey, salmon, tuna, eggs, sweet potatoes, oats, broccoli, asparagus, raspberries, blueberries, avocados, walnuts, almonds and etc.
+Some great examples are; beef, chicken, turkey, salmon, tuna, eggs, sweet potatoes, rice, broccoli, asparagus, raspberries, blueberries, avocados, walnuts, almonds and etc.

 - Try your best not to eat within three hours of going to bed.
 This allows time for your body to digest the last food you ate so it won't disrupt your sleep.
 Eating within this window may lead your body to process calories less efficiently, which may contribute to weight gain.
 Eating before bed can also cause indigestion, acid reflux and heartburn.